federicobetti99/Global-Convergence-in-RL/README.md

 batch_size = 1 # except for two stages algorithm
 alpha = 0.001 # for first order methods, alpha = 1e-4 for SCRN
 lambda_ = 1e-5  # for entropy regularized objectives
-test_freq = 50  # and 50 episodes of testing to get estimates of objective and gradient
+test_freq = 50  # and 100 episodes of testing to get estimates of objective and gradient
 ```
 Be aware that running the script above and terminating the procedure:
-1. Takes a very long time, as 10 averages are carried out (approximately 4 hours).
+1. Takes a very long time, as 10 averages are carried out (approximately 7-8 hours, depending on the environment).
 2. Overwrites the dictionaries stored in the `results` folder.

 Hence, should you just want to visualize the obtained results without loading new ones,